 This activity does not lift you up spiritually.
 It brings you down.
 God did not create our sexual organs so that we could fantasize and have sex by ourselves.
 Now, you might be thinking, “Well, isn’t it still better to masturbate than to commit fornication?”
-The simple answer to this question is no, for you are still committing a mortal sin, and it doesn’t really matter what form of mortal sin you are committing.
+The only answer to this question is no, for you are still committing a mortal sin and it doesn’t really matter what form of mortal sin you are committing.
 You will still be sent Hell for it, whether it be by fornication or self-abuse.
 Maybe in your mind you feel that it is better to masturbate because at least you are the only one involved.
 Maybe you believe that it is the “lesser” of two evils.

 In reality, masturbation is a mortal sin just like fornication and is considered as even a worse sin than fornication according to St. Thomas Aquinas.

 St. Thomas Aquinas, Summa Theologica, Second Part of the Second Part, Q. 154, Art.
 12: “Whether the unnatural vice is the greatest sin among the species of lust?
 I answer that, In every genus, worst of all is the corruption of the principle on which the rest depend.
-Now the principles of reason are those things that are according to nature, because reason presupposes things as determined by nature, before disposing of other things according as it is fitting. … Therefore, since by the unnatural vices [masturbation, homosexuality, sodomy, bestiality, etc.] man transgresses that [purpose] which has been determined by nature [procreation] with regard to the use of venereal actions, it follows that in this matter [species of lust] this sin [the unnatural vice] is gravest of all.”
+Now the principles of reason are those things that are according to nature, because reason presupposes things as determined by nature, before disposing of other things according as it is fitting. … Therefore, since by the unnatural vices [masturbation, homosexuality, sodomy, bestiality, etc.] man transgresses that [purpose] which has been determined by nature [for the procreation of children] with regard to the use of venereal actions, it follows that in this matter [species of lust] this sin [the unnatural vice] is gravest of all.”

 First of all, and we mentioned this before, when women are used in sexual fantasies, they are sexually abused, even if they are untouched.
 So many men rape many women each day and commit adultery and fornication without laying a hand on them.
 Women also rape men and commit adultery and fornication in this way.
 Second, masturbation will not truly relieve the sexual pressure that you may feel.
 It may for a short moment, but in the long run it only creates a deeper desire and capacity for sex, which will lead to more masturbation and, ultimately, the desire for sexual intercourse and pornography.
 Third, everyone must also be absolutely aware of that even if a person doesn’t think of women or men while masturbating, this sin is still one of those unnatural vices that are amongst the worst sins that one can commit against God and nature.

-St. Alphonsus De Liguori, On Impurity: “Some will say that it is a trifling sin.
+St. Alphonsus de Liguori, The Four Principal Gates of Hell, On Impurity: “Some will say that it is a trifling sin.
 Is it a trifling sin?
 It is a mortal sin.
 St. Antoninus writes that such is the nauseousness of this sin that the devils themselves cannot endure it.
 Moreover, the Doctors of the Church say that certain demons, who have been superior to the rest, remembering their ancient dignity, disdain tempting to so loathsome a sin.
 Consider then how disgusting he must be to God, who, like a dog, is ever returning to his vomit, or wallowing like a pig in the stinking mire of this accursed vice (2 Pet.
 2:22).
-The impure say, moreover, "God has compassion on us who are subject to this vice, because He knows that we are flesh."
+The impure say, moreover, “God has compassion on us who are subject to this vice, because He knows that we are flesh.”
 What do you say?
 God has compassion on this vice?
 But you must know that the most horrible chastisements with which God has ever visited the earth have been drawn down by this vice.
 St. Jerome says that this is the only sin of which we read that it caused God to repent of having made man, for all flesh had become corrupted (Gen. 6:6-12).
 And so it is, St. Jerome says, that there is no sin which God punishes so rigorously, even upon earth, as this. … Principally on account of this sin did God destroy mankind, with the exception of eight persons, by the flood.
 It is a sin which God punishes, not only in the other life, but in this also.
-"Because," says God, "you have forgotten Me and turned your back upon Me, for a miserable pleasure of the flesh, I am resolved that even in this life you shall pay the price of your wickedness" (Ezek.
+“Because,” says God, “you have forgotten Me and turned your back upon Me, for a miserable pleasure of the flesh, I am resolved that even in this life you shall pay the price of your wickedness” (Ezek.
 23:35).”

 James 1:14-15 tells us that “every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin; and sin, when it is finished, bringeth forth death.”
 This verse is telling us that all sin begins with a thought, but that when we give in to the thought and act out the sin in deed or thought, we will sink deeper and deeper into sin.
 Sin always takes you farther than you wanted to go and keeps you longer than you wanted to stay.
 And with masturbation, there is a vicious circle.
 You are only temporarily satisfied.
 And the more you indulge in this activity, the more addicted you become to it.
 Then if you let yourself become enslaved to a sexual high, you will find that you need to go to increasingly extreme acts to maintain the same degree of excitement.
-I think the many daily perversions committed by sex addicts proves this case quite clearly.
+I think the many daily perversions committed by sex and masturbation addicts proves this case quite clearly.
 In John 8:34, Jesus warns us, “Verily, verily I say unto you, Whosoever committeth sin is the servant of sin.”